rakshittttt/Personal-Portfolio/README.md

 # Personal Portfolio 🌟

-A modern, responsive personal portfolio website showcasing my skills, projects, experience, and journey as a developer.
+A modern, responsive personal portfolio website showcasing my skills, projects and journey.
 Built with clean code and contemporary design principles to create an engaging user experience.

 ## 🚀 Live Demo